Keeping Up with the Joneses

 How do you stack up against your competitors?
 Let the web guide you:

-- To get an idea of how much traffic your competitors are getting, download either the Alexa Toolbar or another tool called Pop Meter.
-Both downloads are free.
+- To get an idea of how much traffic your competitors are getting, download the Alexa Toolbar.
+It’s free.
 Curious about what information your competitors posted to their sites last year?
 The Alexa Toolbar also provides easy access to the Wayback Machine, an extensive archive of web pages going back as far as 1996.

 - Check how many pages competitors have in Google.com by searching for a common word plus “site:” along with their domain name.
 Scour these search results for confidential information.
 Often a competitor won’t realise Google.com has indexed commercially sensitive content buried deep in their site.
 Use the Google Toolbar to check their site’s PageRank, a numerical representation of how important Google considers the site to be, and thus how well it will rank.
 Also employ the Toolbar to find out how many “backward links” connect to their site.